Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 Child Custody Modifications

-With a court ordered modification, you can rest assured the court will enforce the modification if the other party is resistant to it.
-Plus, if you were previously denied custody, at a court-ordered modification hearing you can present evidence as to why having conservatorship over the child is within their best interests.
+With a court-ordered modification, you can rest assured the court will enforce the modification if the other party resists it.
+Plus, if you were previously denied custody, at a court-ordered modification hearing, you can present evidence as to why having conservatorship over the child is within their best interests.
 To learn more about child custody modifications in the State of Texas, we urge you to speak to Matthew Horak of Horak Law.

 Contact Horak Law if you’re preparing to file or contest a child custody modification.
-Matthew Horak and his legal team have spent years representing their clients in all types of family law proceedings including child custody modification hearings.
+Matthew Horak and his legal team have spent years representing their clients in all types of proceedings, including child custody modification hearings.
 With Horak Law on your side, you can rest assured we will stop at nothing to obtain a favorable resolution for your case.

-Call Horak Law today at (713) 225-8000 to schedule your first consultation about your child custody modification case.
-Horak Law has offices in The Woodlands and Houston, but we accept clients throughout the State including Fort Bend County, Brazoria County, Galveston County, Harris County, Waller County, Montgomery County, and Liberty County.
+Call (713) 225-8000 to schedule your first consultation about your child custody modification case.
+Horak Law has offices in The Woodlands and Houston, but we accept clients throughout the State, including Fort Bend County, Brazoria County, Galveston County, Harris County, Waller County, Montgomery County, and Liberty County.

-Modification under the Texas Family Code Section 152.102(12) in context to child custody orders means a determination was made that changes, replaces, supersedes, or is otherwise made with a previous determination concerning the same child.
+Under the Texas Family Code Section 152.102(12), modification in context to child custody orders means a determination was made that changes, replaces, supersedes, or is otherwise made with a previous determination concerning the same child.
 It does not have to be made in the same court that determined the previous modification.

 Either parent can seek modification based on the assertion there’s been a substantial or material change in circumstances that rendered the prior court order unfair or impracticable.
-Listed below are some examples of life events that could constitute a modification in a child custody court order.
+Below are some examples of life events that could constitute a modification in a child custody court order:

-• The child is 12 years old and wishes to file an affidavit stating their preference on where they’d like to live
+• The child is 12 years old and wishes to file an affidavit stating their preference for where they’d like to live

-• Noncustodial parent has a medical crisis, loses their employment, or any other reason that could have a significant change in employment or financial status
+• Noncustodial parent has a medical crisis, loss of employment, or any other reason that could have a significant change in employment or financial status

 • Custodial parent moves out of Texas without giving notice